VrishtiGupta11/VrishtiGupta11/README.md

 </h1>

 - 🌱 I’m currently working as a Software Development Engineer.
-- 📫 Feel Free to check out my website: https://vrishtigupta.azurewebsites.net/
 - 😄 Pronouns: She/Her
-- ⚡ Hobbies: Coding, Singing, Teaching.
+- ⚡ Hobbies: Coding, Singing, Playing Badminton, Teaching.

 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...